but first, their starting-point ......

 Brest or Cherbourg in late 1942 (operation

-"Sledgehammer"), followed by a main landing
+"Sledgehammer"), followed by a main landing (operation

-"Overlord" in 1944).
-That same month, Lord
+"Round-up" in 1943, later "Overlord" in 1944).
+That same

-Louis Mountbatten was appointed Chief of Combined
+month, Lord Louis Mountbatten was appointed Chief of

-Bruneval (radar station), St Nazaire (potential
+raids on Bruneval (radar station), St Nazaire (potential

-"Tirpitz" dry-dock), and Dieppe (reconnaissance
+"Tirpitz" dry-dock), and Dieppe (reconnaissance in force),

-With so few purpose-built landing craft available for
+purpose-built landing craft available for what would be a

-what would be a largely-British operation, one of his
+largely-British operation, one of his first tasks was to

-(unpowered) Thames lighters.
-They were to be fitted with
+requisition 1000 ‘dumb’ (unpowered) Thames lighters.
+They

-stern ramps, towed to the French coast by minesweepers
+were to be fitted with stern ramps, towed to the French

-and beached using tugs and launches.
 Many were later engined and armed.
 "Slegehammer" and

-"Round-up" were soon cancelled, but by the time
+"Round-up" were soon cancelled, but by the time of the

-of total amphibious vessels, their role was nevertheless
+total amphibious vessels, their role was nevertheless of

-of major importance.
+major importance.
 Apart from providing fuel, water,

 prepared food, repairs and maintenance to the many